 Though hemp and marijuana derive from the same species, they serve different purposes.

-- Industrial hemp may have the potential to address many environmental concerns through its transformation into paper products and plastic substitutions.
+- Industrial hemp may potentially address many environmental concerns, as it can be manufactured into sustainable paper and plastic products.

 What kinds of ailments will medical marijuana alleviate?

-Medical marijuana relieves pain, inflammation, and stress.
-The conditions that qualify a patient to receive medical marijuana vary from state to state, but some diseases that most states cover include:
+Medical marijuana can relieve pain, inflammation, and stress.
+The conditions that qualify a patient to receive medical marijuana vary from state to state, but some conditions that most states cover include: